Master-YCK/DIY-Flipper-DevBoard/README.md

 # DIY-Flipper-DevBoard
-A tutorial teaches you how to DIY make your own ESP32 wifi dev board for flipper zero The materials you will need：
+A tutorial teaches you how to DIY make your own ESP32 wifi dev board for flipper zero The whole process will take about 1 hour or so -> For beginners easy to make

+The materials you will need：
 1. A ESP32S2 or ESPWROOM32 develop board
 2. A PCB Circuit Board